 This one-of-a-kind experience, full of emotion and intensity, is worth the trip to Jerusalem, whether you are a convinced believer, a curious looking for answers, or just a traveler in search of memorable experiences.
 The contrast between the Old City and the new side makes Jerusalem a vibrant, culture-rich destination, one that should be part of any avid traveler’s bucket list.

-Easter Holiday in Spain is very interesting, and besides Seville, Madrid is one of the best destinations to spend it.
+Easter in Spain is very interesting, and besides Seville, Madrid is one of the best destinations to spend it.

 Miércoles Santo, or the Holy Wednesday, is marked by the participation of Madrid’s Archbishop at the Stations of the Resurrection.